- Toronto & Markham

 Articling Student Programme

 Our students are exposed to a wide variety of experiences during their articling year.
 Students participate in three formal rotations in litigation, corporate and “floater” — the latter being a combination of litigation and corporate.
 Our students are given the opportunity to, among other things, assist and accompany lawyers to discoveries, hearings, trials, mediations, commercial deal closings and client meetings.
 Students are also assigned and have full carriage of Small Claims Court files.

 Throughout articling, students continue their professional development with additional continuing legal education programmes designed specifically for them.
 As in the summer programme, students are invited to attend all firm-wide and practice-specific continuing legal education seminars.
-We also provide students with on-going training and seminars to develop their practical and legal skills using seminar formats specifically designed for students.